vertexproject/synapse/docs/synapse/httpapi.rst

 *Method*
     GET

-    This API allows the caller to retrieve a user dictionary.
+    This API allows the caller to retrieve a role dictionary.

     *Returns*
-        A user dictionary.
+        A role dictionary.

 /api/v1/auth/grant
 ~~~~~~~~~~~~~~~~~~